dalealleshouse/algorithms/list_data_structures/README.md

 As is hopefully clear by now, balance is a major concern with trees.
 One common solution to the balance problem is *rotations*.
-Conceptually, a rotation is turning a node to change the number of nodes on either side.
+Conceptually, a rotation is rotating a node to change the number of nodes on either side.
 The image below depicts the most simple rotation operations possible.

 #### Simple Tree Rotation
 ![Rotate](tree_rotate.png)

 Of course, things get more complicated when there are child nodes.
 Consider the rotation depicted in the image below.
-The red arrow represent pointers that will be deleted and the blue arrow represent pointers that will be added.
+The red arrows represent pointers that will be deleted and the blue arrows represent pointers that will be added.

 ![Complex Left Rotation](complex_left_rotation.png)